-The Town is home to a many parks and open spaces that are enjoyed everyday by residents and visitors alike.
-This includes a scenic waterfront and numerous beaches, recreational facilities, cycling routes, trails, and the many historic sites that each year attract thousands of visitors from around the world.
+The Town has many parks and open spaces that are celebrated and enjoyed everyday by residents and visitors alike for recreation, leisure, and social experiences.
+This includes a scenic waterfront and numerous beaches, recreational facilities, cycling routes, trails, and the many historic sites that each year attract visitors from around the world.
 Some of these sites are now owned by the Town, while others are owned and operated by the Niagara Parks Commission or by Parks Canada.
-The parks and open spaces represent an incredible asset to the Town, contributing to a high quality of life and enabling overall community and individual wellbeing.
+Parks and open spaces represent an incredible asset to the Town, contributing to a high quality of life and being fundamental to overall community and individual wellbeing.